Christophe-Martini/gcd-project/README.md

 - 'activity_labels.txt': Links the class labels with their activity name.

+- 'train/subject_train.txt': identifiers of the volunteers for generating the training data

 - 'train/X_train.txt': Training set.

 - 'train/y_train.txt': Training labels.

+- 'test/subject_test.txt' : identifiers of the volunteers for generating the test data

 - 'test/X_test.txt': Test set.